vijaykumar10022/Form-Handling-using-a-basic-procedure-with-bootstrap4./README.md

 * after that we have to pass two commad to insert data to database
   * python manage.py makemigrations
   > to pass this command in particular project path
+  * makemigrations : It is used to create a migration file that contains code for the tabled schema of a model.
   ![IMAGE ALT TEXT HERE](https://github.com/vijaykumar10022/Form-Handling-using-a-basic-procedure-with-bootstrap4./blob/master/makemigrations.JPG)

   * python manage.py migrate
   > this command is used to intrat with models to database
+  * migrate : It creates table according to the schema defined in the migration file.
   ![IMAGE ALT TEXT HERE](https://github.com/vijaykumar10022/Form-Handling-using-a-basic-procedure-with-bootstrap4./blob/master/migrate.JPG)